turbulenceai/climate-collaboration/index.md

 # The Turbulence Collaboration

-The Turbulence Collaboration started as an exploratory project between graduate school friends that turned into a potentially important research project.
+The Turbulence Collaboration started as an exploratory project between graduate school friends, Gavin Portwood and Peetak Mitra, that turned into a potentially important research project.
 Turbulence is a key driver in climate physics, internal combustion engines, geophysical flows etc.,and getting turbulence right is really key to developing truly predictive modeling frameworks.
 It is for this reason, Dr. Richard Feynman called turbulence as the "most important unsolved problem in classical physics".

 The primary goal behind this collaborative effort is to develop and apply advanced machine learning algorithms to improve our understanding of the physics of turbulence.
 These learned algorithms can be then used to improve existing model fidelity.